gupett/CG-Project/README.md

 Instead of giving the answers to the lab we implemented we will explain how the boids work in this simulation.

 Each boid in the system have a acceleration.
 The acceleration updates the boid's _velocity_ and _position_ each time step.
-This acceleration is updated every time step from 3 different **forces**.
+This acceleration is updated every time step from 3 different **forces**:

 1. **Separation Force** is the force keeping the fishes from colliding.
 Every fish within some small radius of a fish is pushed away.
 2. **Alignment Force** is the force making fishes in a school move in a similar direction.
 The force makes the fish try to mimic the average velocity and direction of every fish within some sizeable radius.